The Hero's Journey, According to Joseph Campbell

 • The Ordinary World and the Call to Adventure: Amidst a context of normality, something happens that functions as a call to action.

-• Refusal to the Call: Obligations, insecurity, weakness, and fear influence the hero to reject the call and prefer to remain as they are.
+• Refusal of the Call: Obligations, insecurity, weakness, and fear influence the hero to reject the call and prefer to remain as they are.
 But finally, by force, they must embark on the adventure.

 • Supernatural Aid: The guide or instructor appears who will introduce the hero to this new world.
 They often prepare the hero for what’s to come and offer them tools and amulets of protection.
 In this way, the protagonist is prepared to cross the border from the ordinary world to the extraordinary world.